violinist-dev/eessmith/docroot/modules/contrib/cohesion/modules/example_element/README.md

 Your function should return a renderable array.
 An example of that (using a .twig template) can be found here:

 https://www.drupal.org/docs/8/theming/twig/create-custom-twig-templates-from-custom-module

+## Custom element container

+Custom elements can be a container element, please see `src/Plugin/CustomElement/ContainerExample.php` for an example of how to implement a custom element as a container.